- What is Bitcoin mining?

 What is Bitcoin mining?

-Bitcoin mining is a highly complex computational process that uses complex computer code to create a secure cryptographic system.
-Like secret codes used by governments and spies, the cryptography used for mining generates bitcoin, facilitates bitcoin transactions, and tracks ownership of cryptocurrency assets.
-Bitcoin mining maintains a database of Bitcoin called the blockchain.
+Bitcoin mining — is a highly complex computing process that uses sophisticated computer code to create a secure cryptographic system.
+Like the secret codes used by governments and spies, the cryptography used in mining generates Bitcoin, facilitates Bitcoin transactions, and tracks ownership of cryptocurrency assets.
+Bitcoin mining maintains the Bitcoin database, called the blockchain.

-Bitcoin miners are not people with picks and shovels, but owners of sophisticated computing equipment.
-Bitcoin miners compete to be the first to confirm Bitcoin transactions and receive rewards paid in Bitcoin.
-Cryptocurrency miners need to first invest in mining-specific computer hardware and typically need access to an inexpensive power source.
+Bitcoin miners are not people with picks and shovels, but rather owners of sophisticated computing equipment.
+Bitcoin miners compete to be the first to confirm Bitcoin transactions and receive a reward, which is paid in Bitcoin.
+Cryptocurrency miners must first invest in computer hardware specialized for mining, and they typically require access to a low-cost power source.

 Although anyone can mine Bitcoin, it is not easy to profit from Bitcoin mining due to the required computing power and energy consumption.

-Competing miners compete to execute complex mathematical functions called hashes to process Bitcoin transactions.
-A miner's hashrate is the speed at which its configuration of computers is able to solve mathematical equations.
-This mining protocol is called “proof of work” because the first miner to prove that he has done “work” on solving a complex equation gets the right to process a new block of Bitcoin transactions.
+Competing miners compete to perform complex mathematical functions called hashes to process Bitcoin transactions.
+A miner’s hashrate is the speed at which their computer setup can solve mathematical equations.
+This mining protocol is called “proof of work” because the first miner to prove that they have done the “work” to solve the complex equation wins the right to process a new block of Bitcoin transactions.

 After a miner successfully verifies a new block of transactions, this block is distributed to all other miners and any other devices with a full copy of the Bitcoin blockchain.
 (These devices are called nodes.)
 Many computers around the world store identical copies of the blockchain, ensuring the creation and maintenance of a reliable, proven history that is nearly impossible to hack or distort.